Code-Institute-Submissions/byrnelorcan-MS4-Kafe-Analog/README.md

 ## Surface
 ----------------
 The site aimed to be dark with bright elements.
 The colour choice was to be dark so that nothing distracts from the key data and information.
-The light will be contrasted with dark green nav and footer elements.
+The light will be contrasted with bright yellow nav elements, white footer elements and a white background product page.

 **Colour Theme**